A 4-year-old Gaza boy lost his arm – and his family. Half a world away, he’s getting a second chance

 “My kids love Omar so much,” she said.
 “They told me, ‘We’re not children anymore.
 Go, let Omar get treated.
 It’s what’s best for him.
 It’s his only chance.’”

-Omar used to be an outgoing boy, she said, and he’s clever like his late father, who was an engineer.
+Omar was an outgoing boy, she said, and he’s clever like his late father, an engineer.
 Now he’s often withdrawn and breaks into tears easily.
-He wonders why they don’t have a home like the kids he sees on YouTube.

 Ask Omar a question, and he covers his ears with his right hand and the stump of his left arm, declaring, “I don’t want to talk.”

 “Kindergarten was nice,” he eventually admits, “and I was happy on the first day.”
-He started school just weeks before the war broke out.
-But he says he doesn’t want to go to kindergarten anymore because he’s afraid to leave his aunt’s side.
+He started school just weeks before the war.
+But he doesn’t want to go to kindergarten anymore.
+He’s afraid to leave his aunt’s side.

 “When I grow up, I want to be pilot,” Omar said, “so I can bring people places.”

 Omar was the first Palestinian child from Gaza taken in by the Global Medical Relief Fund.
-The Staten Island charity’s founder, Elissa Montanti, has spent a quarter-century getting hundreds of kids free medical care after they lost limbs to wars or disasters, including in Iraq and Afghanistan.
+The Staten Island charity’s founder, Elissa Montanti, has spent a quarter-century getting hundreds of kids free medical care after they lost limbs to wars or disasters.

 Each child started out as a stranger.
 Each one joined what she calls her “global family,” and will come back to the U.S. for new prosthetic limbs as their bodies grow.
 Her charity sponsors everything except the medical treatment, which is donated, primarily by Shriners Children’s Hospital of Philadelphia.